heypartner/heypartner.github.io/README.md

 |-- root (contains index.html and the app module)
 |--> angular
-|--> core (contains reuable Factories, Services and Filters, independent of this app)
+|--> core (contains reuable Factories, Services and Filters, useful for many other apps)
 |--> css
 |--> favs-list (contains Module, Component, Controler and Template for this widget)

 ### Main Design Features

-The idea with even this small project is the demonstrate AngularJS design principles for making reusable code using Components and Services.
-This code is meant to be picked upped and dropped into another application merely by copying the files and adding Components as dependencies in the next app that needs a Favorites List.
+The idea with even this small project is to demonstrate AngularJS design principles for making reusable code using Components and Services.
+This code is meant to be picked up and dropped into another application merely by copying the files and adding Components as dependencies in the next app that needs a Favorites List.

 Key Components:

 1. Favs-List is the primary code you would drop into another app, by doing the following:
     - Placing the ```<favs-list></favs-list>``` directive in HTML.
     - Adding FavsList as a dependency to another app module
-2. Media Type Handling -- since Favorites may or may not include handling media resources, all management of media types like Video, Podcasts and Books are separated from the primary collection management feature of FavsList.
+2. Media Type Handling -- since Favorites may or may not include handling media resources, all management of media types like Video, Podcasts and Books are separated from the basic collection management features of FavsList.
-    - Media Handling is implemented as a separate Component to Favs-List, and can be dropped in as a nested Component with a <embed-media></embed-media> directive.
+    - Media Handling is implemented as a separate Component to FavsList, and can be dropped in as a nested Component with a ```<embed-media></embed-media>``` directive.
 This nested component provides the HTML for each media type.
-    - Any Component that needs Media Handling also includes FavsEmbed as a dependency to its Constructor and passes a URL to it via a FavsEmbed.embed function.
+    - Any Component that needs Media Handling also includes FavsEmbed as a dependency to its Constructor and passes a URL to it via a ```FavsEmbed.embed()``` function.
-3. Since Media Handling requires users pasting in potentially unsecure URLs for "src" attributes, I added a Filter to call $sce.
+3. Since Media Handling requires users pasting potentially unsecure URLs for "src" attributes, I added a Filter to call $sce.
 It is used with the ng-src to filter on URL and return a $sce-clean one.
 Like this:
-    - <iframe ng-src="{{media.embedsrc | trusted }}">
+    - ```<iframe ng-src="{{media.embedsrc | trusted }}">```

 #### Application-Level Files